wonkoderverstaendige/CamCorder/notes.md

 [ ] Wrap HexTrack in Qt5 GUI

-[ ] Search ROI to reduce processing load when having good idea of target location
+[X] Search ROI to reduce processing load when having good idea of target location

+[ ] Adjust min area to confidence in mouse location.
+If high confidence,
+    area can be smaller, catching partial coverage.